Code-Jym/Wire/README.md

 pip install wire
 ```

+With a simple interface and powerful management tools.
+Strings will be a thing of the past.

 ## Notes

 - All the return values for Wire are string objects (except for the ones getting a numerical value)